Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 Whether you consider yourself a museum lover or not, it’s pretty impossible not to enjoy at least several of Turin’s museums.

-From the interactive Lavazza Museum (dedicated to the history of the Turin-born coffee empire and the entire production process) to the National Automobile Museum and its jaw-dropping collection of vehicles to the unique Egyptian Museum (the second-largest in the world), this city will blow your mind.
+I couldn’t get enough of the interactive Lavazza Museum (dedicated to the history of the Turin-born coffee empire and the entire production process), the National Automobile Museum and its jaw-dropping collection of vehicles, and the unique Egyptian Museum (the second-largest in the world).

 Egyptian Museum in Turin